maqbuuul/nyc_taxi_fare_price_prediction/README.md

 The insights and models from this project offer significant value:

-- **For passengers**: More accurate fare estimation before booking, with 96.2% of predictions within $5 of actual fare
+- **For passengers**: More accurate fare estimation before booking, with 96.2% of predictions within $5 of the actual fare
 - **For drivers**: Optimized route selection and better earning potential through predictable fare estimation
 - **For service providers**: Enhanced customer satisfaction through fare transparency and reduced disputes
 - **For transportation planners**: Data-driven insights into urban mobility patterns and fare equity